Rethinking Backdoor Detection Evaluation for Language Models: Limitations

 \section{Limitations}

 We identify two major limitations of our work.

-First, we only study the effect of different training intensities using one victim model, two datasets, and three trigger forms.
-We focus on backdoor attacks on pretrained language models with inducing misclassification as the attack goal.
-We did not cover backdoor attacks of larger models (e.g., Llama~\citep{touvron2023llama}) with more diverse attack goals beyond inducing misclassification (e.g., jailbreaking~\citep{rando2024universal}) or more advanced attack methods beyond data poisoning (e.g., weight poisoning~\citep{li2024badedit}).
-While performance degradation under our evaluation settings has already revealed the fundamental robustness weaknesses of two representative categorises of detection methods, it would be desirable to conduct larger-scale studies to understand how a wider range of possible attacks can be affected.
+First, we study the effect of different training intensities using four models, two datasets, three trigger forms, and focus on backdoor attacks with inducing misclassification as the attack goal.
+We did not cover more diverse attack goals beyond inducing misclassification (e.g., jailbreaking~\citep{rando2024universal}) or more advanced attack methods beyond data poisoning (e.g., weight poisoning~\citep{li2024badedit}) with even larger models due to the unavailability of applicable backdoor detection methods or constraints on disk storage and computational resources --- building a backdoor detection benchmark requires obtaining hundreds of clean and poisoned model checkpoints for training and testing.
+While performance degradation under our evaluation settings has already revealed the fundamental robustness weaknesses of two representative categories of detection methods, it would be desirable to conduct larger-scale studies to understand how a wider range of possible attacks can be affected.

-Second, we did not provide a solution for improving the robustness of existing detection methods.
-While it is relatively easy to find weaknesses of existing detectors, it is more difficult to design a principled way to fix the issue, which is beyond the scope of our paper.
-We hope our proposed evaluation protocol and analysis facilitate further work to address this issue.
+Second, while we discuss possible defenses to the identified robustness weakness in \sectionref{app:defense}, we did not provide a comprehensive solution that solves the robustness problem, as designing a principled way to fix the robustness problem is beyond the scope of our paper.
+We hope our proposed evaluation protocol and analysis facilitate further work towards building better backdoor defense benchmarks and developing more robust defense methods.